mghpcc-projects/user_level_slurm_reservations/README.md

   ```/var/log/ulsr/ulsr_monitor.log```.

   * The HIL server writes to ```/var/log/hil.log```.
 Note the HIL
-    server may or may not reside on Slurm controller node.
+    server typically does not reside on the Slurm controller node.

 # Implementation Details